BBI Secretariat to Challenge Court of Appeal Ruling at Supreme Court

 “We want to keep pushing because we are determined to ensure that some of the very noble proposals in the BBI are not lost and if they have to be lost it must be known that we made out best efforts to secure them.”

+Read: Blow to BBI Proponents as Court of Appeal Throws Out Petition

-The BBI team argues that there is a possibility of a national crisis if some of the BBI provisions are not adopted.
+The BBI team argues that there is a possibility of a national crisis if some of the BBI provisions are not adopted into law.

-This, according to the secretariat, includes the BBI proposal to solve the gender question in parliament, corruption menace and issues touching on inequality in the country.
+This, according to the secretariat, includes the BBI proposal to solve the gender question in parliament, corruption menace and the inequality issue whose origin can be traced to social and economic policies of the colonial era and immediate post-independence period.

 “We want the Supreme Court to take a stand on these matters,” they added.